 When do people typically see a thyroid specialist?

-I also see patients who are already being treated for hypothyroidism and their dose of medication changes or is fluctuating.
-Although these patients are still being treated by a primary doctor, they come to me for a second opinion or when their physician requests help to regulate medication or address persistent symptoms.
+Many of our patients come to our clinic for the first time because their primary doctor has diagnosed them with hypothyroidism.
+We also see patients already being treated for hypothyroidism, whose medication dose changes or fluctuates.
+Although a primary doctor is still treating these patients, they come to our clinic for a second opinion or when their physician requests help to regulate medication or address persistent symptoms.

-Some patients also come to me looking for a cure.
-Unfortunately, there is no cure for hypothyroidism at this point, but I talk with them about treatments that can restore adequate thyroid levels and reduce their symptoms.
+Some patients also come to us looking for a cure.
+Unfortunately, there is no cure for hypothyroidism at this point, but we talk with them about treatments that can restore adequate thyroid levels and reduce their symptoms.

 What causes hypothyroidism?

-Dr. Mandagere: We talk about the root causes of hypothyroidism.
 Hypothyroidism is usually from a condition known as Hashimoto’s Thyroiditis.
-Rather than protect thyroid tissue, the body’s immune system actually attacks the gland, causing inflammation.
+Rather than protecting thyroid tissue, the body’s immune system attacks the gland, causing inflammation.
 As the immune system attacks the inflamed thyroid, the tissue is gradually affected and damaged by a process that causes scarring, fibrosis, and eventual loss of thyroid function.

 What causes the immune system to attack the thyroid gland?

-Dr. Mandagere: That’s really the million dollar question that we don’t completely understand.
+This is the million-dollar question that we don’t completely understand.
 We do know how the process works, though.

 What are treatments for hypothyroidism?

-Dr. Mandagere: As I mentioned before, hypothyroidism cannot be cured.
+As mentioned before, there is no cure for hypothyroidism.
 We can, however, prescribe medication that restores adequate hormone levels and reverses the symptoms.
-Standard treatment involves the daily use of the synthetic hormone, levothyroxine (i.e Levothroid, Synthroid and others).
-After a simple blood test that measures thyroid function, we determine the appropriate dose of medication.
+Standard treatment involves the daily use of the synthetic hormone levothyroxine (i.e., Levothroid, Synthroid, and others).
+Then, after a simple blood test that measures thyroid function, we determine the appropriate dose of medication.

 It’s important to note that, because thyroid function will fluctuate and diminish over time, we need to monitor a patient’s medication throughout their lifetime.
-Dosage levels are increased or decreased depending on symptoms and results of blood tests.
+Dosage levels are increased or decreased depending on symptoms and the results of blood tests.
 Medication will compensate for the weakened thyroid, eventually taking over when the thyroid ceases to function altogether.
-The process of destroying the thyroid gland is a slow one, which is why many people who have Hashimoto’s Thyroiditis can go years without symptoms.
+The process of destroying the thyroid gland is slow, which is why many people with Hashimoto’s Thyroiditis can go years without symptoms.

 For some, increasing their medication to compensate for reduced thyroid function happens over many years.
-Others go from no medicine to a full dose within six months.
-I reassure my patients that we will work together to find a dose of medication that will hold things steady at some point.
+Others go from no medicine to a total dose within six months.
+We reassure our patients that we will work together to find a dose of medication that will hold things steady at some point.

 Additional hypothyroid treatments?

-Dr. Mandagere: Some of my patients ask if mineral, vitamins or herbal supplements can be helpful.
-As an endocrinologist, I answer these questions based on my knowledge and experience with evidence-based studies and data.
-With that said, we really don’t have much literature about this area of treatment, except for studies indicating that selenium may help preserve thyroid function.
+Some of our patients ask if mineral, vitamin, or herbal supplements can be helpful.
+As endocrinologists, we answer these questions based on our knowledge and experience with evidence-based studies and data.
+Unfortunately, we don’t have much literature about this treatment area, except for studies indicating that selenium may help preserve thyroid function.

-We also know that healthy living benefits our immune system, which in turn can lead to better thyroid function.
-I talk with my patients about general recommendations that include good quality sleep, regular exercise, and a lean and green diet that avoids process foods.
+We also know that healthy living benefits our immune system, leading to better thyroid function.
+So we talk with our patients about general recommendations such as good quality sleep, regular exercise, and a lean and green diet that avoids processed foods.

 What do I need to know about taking thyroid medications?

-Dr. Mandagere: For my patients who are already being treated for hypothyroidism, I emphasize the importance of taking their medication in a consistent manner.
-If a patient I’m treating comes to me with elevated symptoms, we sometimes find that it doesn’t necessarily mean that their thyroid is slowing down.
+We emphasize the importance of taking their medication consistently for our patients who are already being treated for hypothyroidism.
+If a patient we’re treating comes to us with elevated symptoms, we sometimes find that it doesn’t necessarily mean that their thyroid is slowing down.

-We may find that their body is not absorbing the thyroid medication efficiently or that the metabolism of the medication has changed for one reason or another.
-We talk about a proper dosing routine that includes taking their medication the same time every day on an empty stomach.
-It’s also important that their thyroid medication is separated by at least four hours from certain vitamins and minerals including calcium, iron and fiber and some cholesterol medications.
-We also discuss other prescriptions or supplements that might be impacting their thyroid medication.
+We may find that their body is not absorbing the thyroid medication efficiently or that the drug’s metabolism has changed for one reason or another.
+We talk about a proper dosing routine that includes taking their medication at the same time every day on an empty stomach.
+It’s also vital that their thyroid medication is separated by at least four hours from specific vitamins and minerals, including calcium, iron, fiber, and some cholesterol medications.
+We also discuss other prescriptions or supplements impacting their thyroid medication.

-Simply altering a few a few factors can often improve a patient’s symptoms.
-For instance, switching to Synthroid, the brand drug from the generic levothyroxine or levothroid has helped some patients.
-This is because every time you purchase Synthroid at the pharmacy you get the exact same product.
-You know that the absorption and metabolism is very predictable.
-When you purchase the generic brand, however, the pharmacy may give you one generic batch one time and a different batch the next.
-The active drug is the same but the formulation – perhaps the coating on the pill – may be different and can affect absorption.
+Simply altering a few factors can often improve a patient’s symptoms.
+For instance, switching to Synthroid, the brand drug from the generic levothyroxine or Levothroid, has helped some patients.
+This is because you get the same product every time you purchase Synthroid at the pharmacy.
+You know that absorption and metabolism are very predictable.
+When you buy the generic brand, however, the pharmacy may give you one generic batch one time and a different batch the next.
+The active drug is the same, but the formulation – perhaps the coating on the pill – may be different and affect absorption.